 After more than two centuries of remarkable stability (379 people in 1763, 399 in the year 2000), there has been a population "explosion" in the past six years.

 The town counted 479 residents last year, and Selectmen Chairman Charles Ketchen attributes the increase to second-home owners deciding to make Alford their permanent, year-round residence.
-This influx offsets the departure of younger residents just out of school.
-Only four or five new homes were built last year.

 Although the number of houses has tripled in the past 40 years, Ketchen says the town has succeeded in controlling development and sprawl through strict zoning bylaws (two-acre minimum, 250 feet of required frontage).
 It also adopted the restrictive Scenic Mountain Act last year and has increased its open space protected under Agricultural Preservation Restrictions.